eehh-stanford/gceid/netsample.md

 in [excess of
 6](https://www.medrxiv.org/content/10.1101/2020.02.07.20021154v1).
 Given
-such robust values of the reproduction number, we should expect substantial secondary spread beyong the initial epidemic focus in Wuhan.
+such robust values of the reproduction number, we should expect substantial secondary spread beyond the initial epidemic focus in Wuhan.
 However, it has not spread beyond China (and indeed Wuhan) to the extent that we might expect, given this high reproduction ratio.
 Kyra Grantz, Jess Metcalf, and Justin Lessler [recently